 1. Carefully assess the situation

 First, let’s carefully think about whether our dog is a suitable candidate for camping.
-Ask yourself these question before you embark on the mission:
+Ask yourself these questions before you embark on the mission:

 - Is the dog easily irritable and tense?

 - How sophisticated is his hunt instinct?